SuperOfficeDocs/crmscript/docs/api-reference/classes/NSDocumentEntity/SetAssociate.md

 # SetAssociate(NSAssociate associate)

-The owner of the document - the associate whose checklist the document is in.
+The owner of the document* the associate whose checklist the document is in.

 **Parameter:**
- - **associate** NSAssociate
+* **associate** NSAssociate

 ```crmscript
 NSDocumentEntity thing;